christopher-bowman/axi_master_and_slave/README.md

-This project creates an AXI memory mapped interface for the Diglennt PmodeSSD.
+This project creates an AXI master and slave for the Digilent Arty Z7-20.
-Included are RTL and scripts for impelemntion on the AXI interface for the Xilinx Zynq based Digalent Arty Z20 platform as well as software in the form of a driver and application for FreeBSD.
+Included are RTL, scripts, and verification environment for implementation of both the master and slave.
+A software driver for FreeBSD is also included.